UBC-FRESH/dbhdistfit/notes/nemora_modular_reorg_plan.md

 ## Next Steps

-1. Finalise `DatasetSource` / `TransformPipeline` interface proposal and circulate for feedback.
+1. Port the HPS dataset prep script into a `TransformPipeline` and surface it through the ingest CLI.
-2. Prototype sampling helpers (PDF→CDF inversion, bootstrap configuration) and capture design decisions.
+2. Introduce skip-by-default live download checks (FAIB + FIA) to watch for upstream schema drift.
-3. Draft ingest fixture plan (BC FAIB/FIA samples), including automated tests for PSP/non-PSP FTP downloads and data dictionary parsing.
+3. Draft ingest module API docs to sit alongside the how-to guide and keep module parity visible.